-They poured all their energy into helping their wives and keeping the home running and didn’t take time to acknowledge their own grief and pain.
+They poured all their energy into helping their wives and keeping the home running and didn’t take the time to acknowledge their own grief and pain.

 They didn’t receive the wonderful cards and flowers.
 I had one husband who told me he didn’t receive a single condolence outside of his family.
 I can’t imagine how hard this must have been for this husband.

-By necessity Aaron just stepped in and took care of our lives while I dealt with the physical side of what was happen.
+By necessity Aaron just stepped in and took care of our lives while I dealt with the physical side of what was happening.
 I’m not saying he didn’t receive condolences and support from friends, but it wasn’t at the same level.

 He was my rock and yet was dealing with his own grief and pain.

 I’m so incredibly thankful to the husbands who shared their feelings on this matter with me.
-I want to challenge my readers to take the time to acknowledge the husband next time they comfort a women after a miscarriage.
+I want to challenge my readers to take the time to acknowledge the husband next time they comfort a woman after a miscarriage.

 Miscarriage is definitely a shared loss.